 1. Take the Bondi to Coogee Walk

-This 6-kilometre walk features stunning views of cliffs, bays, and rock pools and passes the beaches of Tamarama, Bronte, Clovelly, and Gordon’s Bay.
-Stop along the way for a swim, or stop at a cafe for a drink and bite to eat.
-In late spring, check out the free Sculpture by the Sea near Bondi.
+This 6-kilometer (3.7-mile) walk features stunning views of cliffs, bays, and rock pools and passes the beaches of Tamarama, Bronte, Clovelly, and Gordon’s Bay.
+It should take you about 2 hours to complete.

-2. Stroll the Sydney Harbour Bridge
+2. Stroll the Sydney Harbor Bridge

-As one of the symbols of the city, walking on the Harbor Bridge one of the free things to do in Sydney that you definitely need to do!
+As one of the symbols of the city, walking on the Harbor Bridge is one of the free things to do in Sydney that you definitely need to do!

 3. Enjoy the Art Gallery of NSW